dianatamas/RepData_PeerAssessment1/PA1_template.md

     ## [1] 10766.19

-We now notice that the median has slightly changed, and is now equal to the mean.
+We now notice that the mean and median have changes and are equal.

 Are there differences in activity patterns between weekdays and weekends?
 -------------------------------------------------------------------------